beykal-lab/aspen-python-automation/README.md

 ## 📁 Repository Structure
 aspen-python-automation
-- `main.py` : Use this file to Perform LHS sampling to create dataset for your machine learning models
+- `main.py` : Use this file to Perform Latin Hypercube Sampling (LHS) to create a dataset for your machine learning models
-- `Aspen_to_Data-driven optimization.py` :  Run Aspen from optimizer input and return output
+- `Aspen_to_Data-driven optimization.py` :  Run Aspen Plus from optimizer input and return the output

 **Other files needed to run the code:**